 The halachic question is two-fold: Can carrying the medicine be considered a rabbinic violation, as opposed to a Torah violation, thus making it more acceptable?
 Does halachic basis exist to permit overriding a rabbinic prohibition because of hardships?

 The same principles can be applied to other medical situations.
 For example, the diabetic who receives insulin injection is usually medically advised to carry with him some food items containing sugar as a precaution against insulin shock; and certain asthmatics and other allergy sufferers are advised never to go anywhere without their medication available.
 Would these patients be allowed to carry their sugar or medicine on Shabbos in a way that involves violating only a rabbinic decree?

 Most contemporary authorities who address this issue base their discussion on a responsum of Rav Shmuel Engel, dated 9 Tammuz 5679 (July 7, 1919).
 At the time of this question, there was a government regulation in force requiring the carrying of identification papers whenever one walked outside, with serious consequences for those apprehended in violation.
-Rabbi Engel was asked if a person could place his identification papers under his hat on Shabbos while walking to shul.
-Rabbi Engel’s analysis of the halachic issues involved will clarify many of the aspects of our question.
+Rav Engel was asked if a person could place his identification papers under his hat on Shabbos while walking to shul.
+Rav Engel’s analysis of the halachic issues involved will clarify many aspects of our question.